lulzsun/Chegg-E-book-to-PDF/README.md

 9. After program claims its complete, the PDF will be located in the directory named after the e-ISBN.

+10. Please read below if you experience problems.

 # Bugs / Issues
 * Download halts/freezes.
 If this happens, delays might need to be increased in the settings.
 * Program sometimes does not close out the process completely, which eats up the memory.
 If this happens, end the process with task manager.